 Desk for Desktop Publishing:

 With Blogo, you can write offline and publish post directly from your desktop.
-Moreover, you can also add images, assign featured image and live preview your post before publishing.
+Use Blogo on the Mac, iPhone or iPad & it syncs perfectly fine.
+You can also add images, assign featured image and live preview your post before publishing.

 Taking screenshot is a part of our day to day blogging work, and we need to edit the image and resize it before adding it to our blog post.
 Snagit is an image editing tool that I have been using for last two years.
 This is a complete Mac image editing app that will take care of all your need.
 This is a premium tool, and you can download it for free for 30 days.
 Once you start using Snag it App, you will be hooked with it.
 Check out the above video to learn how I use Snagit.